Gohla/pie/tutorial/src/top_down/index.md

 The `FileDependency::new` function also returns the opened file if it exists, so that users of this function can read from the file without having to open it again.

 A file dependency is inconsistent when the stored stamp is not equal to a stamp that we create at the time of checking, implemented in `FileDependency::is_inconsistent`.
-For example, if we created a file dependency (with modified stamper) for a file that was modified yesterday, then modify the file, and then call `is_inconsistent` on the file dependency, it would return true indicating that the dependency is inconsistent.
+For example, if we created a file dependency (with modified stamper) for a file that was modified yesterday, then modify the file, and then call `is_inconsistent` on the file dependency, it would return `Some(new_stamp)` indicating that the dependency is inconsistent.
-TODO: return `Some(changed_stamp)`.

-Checking a file dependency can fail due to file operations failing (for example, cannot access the file), so we propagate those errors.

 We implement an `is_inconsistent` method here instead of an `is_consistent` method, so that we can return the changed stamp when the dependency is inconsistent, which we will use for debug logging purposes later.

+Creating and checking a file dependency can fail due to file operations failing (for example, cannot access the file), so we propagate those errors.

 #### Task dependencies